Castle Book I

 Castle Book I is a 1978 fantasy role-playing game supplement published by Judges Guild.

 Contents

-Castle Book I presents fifty castles of varying shapes and sizes.
+Castle Book I is a supplement which presents fifty castles laid out in a variety of shapes and sizes.

 Publication history

-Judges Guild began their publication of original material with a subscription format, but by 1978 the line between subscription and non-subscriptions items would grow increasingly vague.
-However their Castle Book I (1978), which had 50 castle maps, could not be found among the subscription packets at all.
-From there on, the subscription installments represented only some of the Judges Guild books for those months.
+According to Shannon Appelcline, Judges Guild began their publication of original material with a subscription format, but by 1978 "the line between subscription and non-subscriptions items would grow increasingly vague" but that "their Castle Book I (1978), which had 50 castle maps, couldn't be found among the subscription packets at all.
+From here on, the subscription installments represented some of the Judges Guild books for those months."
 A listing of cumulative sales from 1981 shows that Castle Book I sold over 15,000 units.

-Different Worlds Publications later acquired and distributed game products formerly produced by Judges Guild, including Village Book 1, Village Book 2, Castle Book I, and Castle Book II.
+Different Worlds Publications later acquired and distributed Judges Guild products, including Village Book 1, Village Book 2, Castle Book I, and Castle Book II.